 - Are you getting warranty advice from the warranty provider or a commissioned dealership sales office?

 - What is the KM coverage?
 How many extra years does it provide?

 - Who is assisting you during a claim?

-To summarize; Bumper to bumper is another way of wording Extended Auto Warranty.
-It doesn’t literally mean that EVERYTHING is included, although it sounds like it.
+To summarize: “bumper to bumper” is another way of wording extended auto warranty.
+It never means that literally everything is included, although that’s what it sounds like.
 Always make sure you know whether you are looking at an insurance policy or a vehicle service contract, that you understand what you are reading and are happy with what is covered.

 Learn more about Obvi’s Extended Warranty and how our policies do things differently or get a fast and free online quote.